vaibhav-porwal/Agile_EL/README.md

-Cryptoscapes is a scrapping tool for the crytpocoins and displaying the different feilds along with graphs an dsentimental analysis to display the cryptocoins
+Cryptoscapes is a scrapping tool for the crytpocoins and displaying the different field along with graphs an dsentimental analysis to display the cryptocoins

 ## 🛠️  Key Technologies
 This project was deployed on AWS and built using: